kidoman/rays/juliarays/README.md

 Profiling can be enabled with the --profile switch.
 A more detailed profile can be obtained with the --cprofile switch.
-Profiling is only enabled when the number of benchmark repeats is greater than 1 (-t switch)..
+Profiling can be enabled when the number of benchmark repeats is > 1.